shardulsrivastava/shardulsrivastava.github.io/_posts/2022-10-25-runnnig-kafka-on-containers.md

     --topic kafka-test \
     --from-beginning \
 	--property print.headers=true \
-	--property print.timestamp=true \
+	--property print.key=true \
-	--property print.key=true
+	--property print.timestamp=true
 ```

-There is other information too such as `partition` and `offset`, they can be printed by setting the properties `--property print.offset=true` and  `--property print.partition=true`.

-If you think, what we discussed above is too much to remember then don't.
-We have an easier way of reading and writing from Kafka topics.
+If you think, what we discussed above is too much to remember then don't worry We have an easier way of reading and writing from Kafka topics.

 ![baby-yoda](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/y6isvqojqtkmwe85pdsk.jpeg)